NormalNvim/NormalNvim/README.md

 ## Roadmap
 * ~~Porting vim-dooku to neovim/lua~~.
-* Ship debuggers/testers/formatters/linters with NormalNvim. → Configs ready, testing before shipping them as part of the `NormalNvim` installer.
+* ~~Ship debuggers/testers/formatters/linters with NormalNvim. → Configs ready, testing before shipping them as part of the `NormalNvim` installer.~~ ~~→ In the end we are not distributing the dependencies pre-packages because it's a 2Gb download.
+Added to the dependencies section instead.
+This allow using all features on ARM processors too.
+Which would not be possible by pre-packing.~~
-* Add all the debuggers to a link in the dependencies section, to make easier for users setting up dap.
+~~* Add all the debuggers to a link in the dependencies section, to make easier for users setting up dap.~~
 * Create a clear link to the list of included plugins.
 * Setup contributors page.
 * Creating a landing page.